bizzission/fxp-security/README.md

 - Authorization expression voter with injectable custom variables (to build custom expression functions with dependencies)
 - `is_basic_auth` expression language function
 - `is_granted` expression language function
+- `@Permission` and `@PermissionField` annotations to configure the permissions directly in the entity classes

 Documentation
 -------------